-From the beginning, Days in the Diocese had been recognised as a once-in-a-lifetime opportunity for the Archdiocese, in all its creativity and diversity, to gather as one fam-
+From the beginning, Days in the Diocese had been recognised as a once-in-a-lifetime opportunity for the Archdiocese, in all its creativity and diversity, to gather as one family and experience the universal Church with our guest international pilgrims.
 In this way the festival and Mass were an opportunity for the Archdiocese to be renewed in its identity and sense of hope about its capacity to face the challenges of the future.